 The Memory Lab is a free, do-it-yourself space for making high-quality digitized personal archive collections.
-Using professional-grade equipment, library patrons can digitize multiple formats, including slides, negatives, photographic prints, and documents.
+Library patrons can digitize multiple formats using professional-grade equipment, including slides, negatives, photographic prints, and documents and videos.

 Prioritize which memories you’d like to preserve.
 Come prepared with your items and a USB storage device or external hard drive with sufficient space to save your digitizations, or an account with an online storage service (Dropbox, Google Drive, etc.).
 The library will have limited USB storage devices available.